Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: The -matrices and the higher genus isomorphism

 for all genus zero labeled marked surfaces $(\Sib,\lambda)$, which is compatible with disjoint union and glueing within genus zero labeled marked surfaces, then there exists a unique extension of $I$ to all labeled marked surfaces of all genus, which gives a full isomorphism

 of modular functors. \end{theorem}

-We recall that this Theorem is proved by showing that the two $S$-matrices of the the two theorems $\V_i$, $i=1,2$ agree.
-Once we have this it is clear that there is a unique isomorphism $I(\Sib,\lambda)$, which is compatible with obtaining $\Sib$ as the glueing of trinions, up to morphism of labeled marked surfaces.
+We recall that this Theorem is proved by showing that the two $S$-matrices of the two theories $\V_i$, $i=1,2$ agree.
+Once we have this, it is clear that there is a unique isomorphism $I(\Sib,\lambda)$, which is compatible with obtaining $\Sib$ as the glueing of trinions, up to morphism of labeled marked surfaces, as explained in \cite{AU3}.

-Since we have already in the previous sections establish that $I_{N,K}$ is an isomorphism of genus zero modular functors, our main Theorem \ref{Main} follows now directly from Theorem \ref{0=>g}.